microsoft/code-with-engineering-playbook/source-control/readme.md

 There are many different options when working with Source Control.
 In [CSE](../CSE.md) we use [AzureDevOps](https://csesd.visualstudio.com/_projects) for private repositories and [GitHub](https://github.com/) for public repositories.

 ## Sections within Source Control

 * [Git](git.md)
 * [Feature Branching](feature-branching/readme.md)
 * [Versioning](versioning/readme.md)

 ## Goal

 * Following industry best practice to work in geo-distributed teams which encourage contributions from all across [CSE](../CSE.md) as well as the broader OSS community
 * Improve code quality by enforcing reviews before merging into master branches
 * Improve traceability of features and fixes through a clean commit history

 ## General Guidance

 Consistency is important, so agree to the approach as a team before starting to code.
+Treat this as a design decision, so include a design proposal and review, in the same way as you would document all design decisions (see [Working Agreements](../team-agreements/working-agreements/readme.md)).

 The team should at least be doing the following:

 * agree on their **branch**, **release** and **merge strategy**
 * define approach to commit history (linear or non-linear)
 * lock the default branch and merge using PRs